AI Dental Receptionist HIPAA Compliance: A Dentist Guide

 The HIPAA Privacy Rule

-The Privacy Rule limits how PHI can be used and disclosed.
+The HIPAA Privacy Rule limits how PHI can be used and disclosed.
+The ADA summarizes how these rules apply to dental practices.

 An AI dental receptionist must: